leorarantes/codeleap-front/README.md

-# Codeleap Network
+# CodeLeap Network

-Front-end for Codeleap Network, an online platform for sharing posts.
+Front-end for CodeLeap Network, an online platform for sharing posts.

 ## 📋 About

-This project is about Codeleap Network, a platform where users can post random content alongside others in a communal space.
+This project is about a platform where users can post random content alongside others in a communal space.

 ## 💻 Languages and Technologies